apache/spark/docs/structured-streaming-programming-guide.md

 Now consider what happens if one of the events arrives late to the application.
 For example, a word that was generated at 12:04 but it was received at 12:11.
-Since this windowing is based on the time in the data, the time 12:04 should considered for windowing.
-This occurs naturally in our window-based grouping --the late data is automatically placed in the proper windows and the correct aggregates updated as illustrated below.
+Since this windowing is based on the time in the data, the time 12:04 should be considered for windowing.
+This occurs naturally in our window-based grouping - the late data is automatically placed in the proper windows and the correct aggregates updated as illustrated below.

 ![Handling Late Data](img/structured-streaming-late-data.png)